bimAPIjourney/bimapijourney.github.io/_posts/2024-11-29-5-steps-Revit-dev.md

   - updates
 ---

-## 5 Steps to become a Revit API Developer

 1. Reproduce the output of the Dynamo nodes that you use the most using Python
 2. Convert a Dynamo script into Python code
 3. Convert the Python code into C# macro